Odocoileus/earthquake-app/README.md

 CHANGES:

 (11/01/2017)
--Entirely new styling
--Used Bulma to put each event into a tile
+-Entirely new styling, using Bulma to put each event into a tile

 (11/03/2017)
 -Tiles now display from left to right in sets of three.

+(11/07/2017)
+-All tiles now display different data.
+Styling updated.
+The code now displays whatever tiles that were not diaplayed in threes in a <div> with a unique ID so that it can be centered below the other tiles.